How to Plan a Trip With Your Partner

 Be flexible in order to accommodate both of your needs.

 Consider the reality of logistics between the two of you.
 For example, does only one of you have an ATM card that reimburses fees?
-Does one of you have a more travel-savvy credit card to use during the trip?
+Does one of you have a credit card with no foreign transaction fee to use during the trip?
+Check out some of the questions we answered on how to travel with foreign currency!

 Be ready to make last-minute changes.